Approaching Globally Optimal Energy Efficiency in Interference Networks via Machine Learning: Training and Testing Results

 \subsection{Scenario and Channel Models}

 We consider a multi-cell mobile network scenario with four \glspl{bs}, as shown in Figure~\ref{fig:scenario}.
-Coordinates of the four \glspl{bs} are $(0.5, 0.5)$, $(0.5, 1.5)$, $(1.5, 1.5)$ and $(0.5, 0.5)$, with the unit of $\si{\km}$, and each \gls{bs} is equipped with $n_R=2$ antennas.
-We consider $I=7$ and $I=4$ single-antenna users who share the same \gls{prb} and thus have interference on each other.
+Coordinates of the four \glspl{bs} are $(0.5, 0.5)$, $(0.5, 1.5)$, $(1.5, 1.5)$ and $(0.5, 0.5)$, with the unit of $\si{\km}$, and each \gls{bs} is equipped with $n_R=2$ antennas. \begin{change} Each user is assigned to the closest \gls{bs} and the \glspl{bs} use matched filter to process the received signal. \end{change} We consider $I=7$ and $I=4$ single-antenna users who share the same \gls{prb} and thus have interference on each other.
 Please note that the total number of users in this cellular network can be more than $I$ because a cellular network can have more than one \gls{prb}.
 Users allocated with different \glspl{prb} have negligible interference on each other because their signals are well separated in time or frequency domain.
 Furthermore, the transmit power control problems of different \glspl{prb} can be considered decoupled from each other and can be solved separately.
 The network can therefore serve many more users while we focus on the difficult part: users sharing the same \gls{prb} and causing interference to each other.
 The same power control strategy can be applied to every \gls{prb} individually.

 Assumptions on channel models and parameters are in line with \cite{matthiesen2020globally} in general.
 In particular, the propagation path-loss is computed with the model presented in~\cite{calcev2007wideband}.
 The carrier frequency is assumed to be \SI{1.8}{\GHz} whereas the power decay factor is \num{4.5}.
 The fast fading is modeled as \gls{iid} complex random variables, where the amplitude is drawn from the standard normal distribution and the complex phase is uniformly distributed between $0$ and $2\pi$.
 The static power consumption is assumed to be $\SI{1}{\watt}$ and the power amplifier inefficiency $\mu_i=4$ for all $i$.
 Noise power at the receiver is computed as $\sigma^2=FN_0B$, where $F=\SI{3}{\decibel}$ is the noise figure at the receiver, $N_0=\SI{-174}{\dBm\per\Hz}$ is the noise spectrum density, $B=\SI{180}{\kilo\hertz}$ is the bandwidth.
 All users have the same maximum transmit power $p_{\max}$.